 - All registrations must contain a valid email address that will be used to confirm registration and to disseminate information for entrants.

-- A few days prior to the close of registration on February 27th, 2017 all entrants will receive an email reminding them of the event.
+- A few days prior to the close of registration all entrants will receive an email reminding them of the event.
 At this time if the entrant has decided not to participate, we ask that they respond and inform us.

-- Shortly after close of registration (February 27th, 2017) an email will be sent to all participants with their scheduled Entry Review/Interview time for the morning of the event.
+- Shortly after close of registration an email will be sent to all participants with their scheduled Entry Review/Interview time for the morning of the event.
 Note that even entries that are for evaluation only will have a review time assigned.

 1.3.
 Check-In, Setup, and Teardown

 - All entries must be checked in and receive their title/space locator indicator.
-Space numbers are distributed during check-in and are on a first come-first serve basis.
+Space numbers are assigned at close of registration and are set on a random basis.

-- Check-in occurs Friday evening (March 3rd) and Saturday morning (March 4th).
+- Check-in occurs Friday evening and Saturday morning.
 Specific hours are posted on the website.

 - Space numbers are locators for the public and for the judges.
 In general, the expectation is that the entries will be located within the categories, sequential by number.
 The exception is for entries in multiple categories, where the spaces will be assigned to only one of the categories, and the locators for the other categories will reflect that singular location.
 Note that there is no separation of grade levels within categories.

 - All entries and displays must be picked up at the end of the event on the day of the event.
-We do not have any on-site storage to hold your display.
-Any display items larger than a notebook (size based on event clean-up team discretion) will be discarded during clean-up in the hours after the event.
+There is no on-site storage to hold your display after the event.
+Any display items larger than a notebook (size based on event clean-up team discretion) will be discarded after the scheduled clean-up period in the hours after the event.